cenfun/monocart-reporter/README.md

 ```

 ### Collect Data from Annotations
-It should be easier than getting from title:
+It should be easier than getting from title. see [custom annotations](https://playwright.dev/docs/test-annotations#custom-annotations) via `test.info().annotations`
 ```js
 test('collect data from annotations', () => {
     test.info().annotations.push({